WilliamSchweitzer/cpp-data-structures/notes/mathematics-review/recursion.md

 Non mathematical recursion example: A dictionary when you do not understand the definition of a given word, so you look up words recursviley in the definition to understand.

+The mod operator is expensive because n%x = n - [n/x] * x

+**Procedure** is known as a function that returns void.

+### The four basic rules of recursion

+1. *Base cases.* You must always have **some** base cases, which can be solved **without** recursion.

+2. *Making progress.* For the cases that are to be solved recursively, the recursive call must always be to a case that makes progress toward a base case.

+3. *Design rule.* Assume that all the recursive calls work.

+4. *Comnpund interest rule.* Never duplicate work by solving the same instance of a problem in separate recursive calls.